-We refined a social dilemma experiment that has already been used extensively in the field so that it better suited our purposes.
-In Carpenter and Seki (2010), Japanese fishermen participated in a voluntary contribution experiment in which non-monetary sanctions are used to control free riding.
-The experiment has also been used in Carpenter et al. (2004a) and Carpenter et al. (2004b) to examine the behavior of poor people in Southeast Asian urban slums.
+To better suit our purposes, we refined a social dilemma experiment that has already been used extensively in the field.
+In Carpenter and Seki (2010), Japanese fishermen participated in a voluntary contribution experiment in which nonmonetary sanctions are used to control free-riding.
+The experiment has also been used in Carpenter, Daniere, and Takahashi (2004a) and Carpenter, Daniere, and Takahasi (2004b) to examine the cooperative and sanctioning behavior of poor people living in southeast Asian urban slums.
 While it is possible to create measures of individual propensities to cooperate and punish other group members using this experiment, we decided to make one subtle change that allows us to focus more directly on the decision to monitor one's peers.
 After the contribution stage, but before punishment was allowed, participants were asked if they wanted to have access to the contribution decisions of the other members of their experimental group.
 If the participant paid a small fee, she was shown, in random order to protect anonymity, the contribution levels of all the participants in her experimental group.
 Only those who paid the monitoring fee were eligible to socially sanction the other participants.
-Because monitoring is at the heart of much of the theory of group lending, in our analysis we focus on this decision.
+Because monitoring behavior is at the heart of much of the theory of group lending, in our analysis we focus on the individual participant's decision of whether to view the contribution levels of other participants.

-In our Paraguayan implementation, 58 participants in 8 sessions were randomly split into anonymous groups of four where they stayed for the entire experiment.3 In all but the first session, the experiment lasted eight rounds.4 The detailed instructions for the experiment appear in the appendix and as a result we discuss only the important highlights.
-At the beginning of each round, participants were given fifteen 100 PGY coins as an endowment and then asked how many they would like to contribute to a "group project," keeping the residual.
-They were told that the total amount contributed by the group would be increased by 50 percent and then redistributed evenly to the group.
+In our Paraguayan implementation, over eight sessions 58 participants were randomly split into anonymous groups of four where they stayed for the entire experiment.3 In all but the first session, each experimental session lasted eight rounds.4 The detailed instructions for the experiment appear in the appendix, so here we discuss only the important highlights.
+At the beginning of each round, participants were given fifteen 100 PGY coins as an endowment and then asked how many they would like to contribute to a group project, keeping the residual for themselves.
+The women were told that the total amount of group contributions would be increased by 50 percent and then redistributed evenly to all individuals in the group.
 Hence, the marginal per capita return from the public good is 37.5 PGY for each 100 PGY coin contributed.
 The incentives are those of a standard social dilemma: each coin contributed to the group project returns only 0.375 of a coin to the contributor while the same person also receives 0.375 for all those coins contributed by the other group members.
-As a result, one can always earn more by not contributing but the socially efficient outcome occurs when all group members contribute fully.5
+As a result, one can always earn the most by contributing nothing but the socially efficient outcome occurs when all group members contribute the maximum amount.5

 After the contribution stage, each participant was shown her gross income for the round and the group total contribution.
-At this point participants were asked if they wanted to monitor the rest of the group.6 If an individual paid 50 PGY, she was shown the individual contribution data and then could send messages of disapproval (unhappy faces) to other individuals in the group for an additional 50 PGY per message.
-Notice that because monitoring and sanctioning are costly only for the monitor, they should not influence the standard, free-riding, prediction based on egoistic preferences.
-Participants who contribute nothing should not care if their contributions are seen, especially given the anonymity of the experiment.
-Further, since punishment does not reduce one's payoff, it should be ignored.
+At this point participants were asked if they wanted to monitor the rest of the group.6 If an individual paid 50 PGY for this privilege, she was shown the individual contribution data and then could send messages of disapproval (unhappy faces) to other individuals